-There is over 700 via ferratas in the Dolomites.
-Their history dates back to the 1st World War, when soldiers set up an intricate routes across the mountains to fight the opposite side.
+There are over 700 via ferratas in the Dolomites.
+Their main history dates back to the 1st World War when soldiers set up intricate routes across the mountains to fight the opposition.

-Since then the wooden ladders, have been replaced with proper cables, stemples and metal steps and turned into adventure sites for people who aren't climbers, but would like to take hiking into the next level.
+Since then frayed ropes have been replaced with steel cables and the via ferratas have turned into adventure sites for people, who would like to take hiking to the next level.

 1. Via ferrata Gran Cir

-If you are a fan of getting great rewards for putting little effort into something, then via ferrata Gran Cir is for you.
+If you are a fan of getting great rewards for putting in little effort then via ferrata Gran Cir is for you.

-There is a good reason why this route is on the top of the list.
-It’s the easiest one and the ascent to is only an hour to an hour and a half long.
+There is a good reason why this route is at the top of the list.
+It’s the easiest one and the ascent is only 60 to 90 minutes long.

-Starting at Passo Gardena, one of the most photogenic mountain passes in the Dolomites, the route will take you to the top of Gran Cir mountain, where you can check out the beautiful views of the nearby Sella mountain group and Sassolungo.
+Starting at Passo Gardena, one of the most photogenic mountain passes in the Dolomites, the route will take you to the top of the Gran Cir mountain where you can check out the beautiful views of the nearby Sella mountain group and Sassolungo.

 2. Via ferrata Innerkofler/De Luca

 This is a real gem in the popular Tre Cime Di Lavaredo National Park in the Italian Dolomites.
-Via ferrata Innerkofler packs a hella of a punch for half a day excursion that it is.
+Via ferrata Innerkofler packs a hell of a punch considering it’s just a half-day excursion.